Cerins/OOP-server/API_DOCUMENTATION.md

 #### POST "/messages/"
-  *Create a new message with given JSON body information*
+  *Create a new message with given JSON body information.
+File can be passed as array of integers or a base64 string encoding of the file.*

   **Params:**
   {